borg286/sevtech/README.md

 * You can stack power 5 potion and haste 3 potion and do 18 damage with your fist or a tcon dagger, which has no cool down, resulting in absurdly high DPS

 * To help organize your alchemy research have 1 chest with a sample of your ingredients and a primal shelf holding your stock.
 This let's you hold shift to see the quantity.
 Do alphabetize the shelf to make finding the ingredient faster.

+* Some ingredients for alchemy cannot be used in their dropped form, they have to be harvested with the sickle.
+If you try to use them in the pestle & mortar, they will not grind until you replant them and harvest them with a sickle. (example, golden club flowers has two forms when you search it, but the one that can be ground is not the one you can punch to harvest)

+* Geckos cannot be placed in cages with the Carry On mod; you need to collect the gecko with a net, and you will receive a 2D item in your inventory that will become the gecko again when you click on a cage with it.

+* Geckos do not last through tons of experiments so gather a few.

+As you progress through the Betweenlands, you will encounter a Wight Fortress eventually.
+You need to be prepared for the battle ahead as the boss is very difficult to defeat on your own, so any aid in alchemy is really necessary here, as well as the best armor and weapons available, amulets, and rings if found.
+Set up base around or inside the fortress once you get through it so that if it is too far away from your home base, you don't need to travel a million years just to get back to your grave.
+See here for more information: http://the-betweenlands.wikia.com/wiki/Wight_Fortress

 ## Tinkers Construct Smeltery